DworkinLab/Bio720/R_exercises/R_ClassExercise_1_answers.md

 ## character(0)
 ```

-Let's think about what this command has done.
+Q15.
+Describe what this command has done.

 Now we are going to create a few new objects and use these to examine some of the properties of our more complex data structures